mahdikarimi-web/Symbol-Prediction/Build Event Data/README.md

-this program creates a dataset of events using the scraped data that is given to it. make sure to initialize your csv file address at the top of bed.py in "initial_file" variable. it will generate the desired dataframe in the current directory as "ecdf.csv"
+this program creates a dataset of events using the scraped data that is given to it. make sure to initialize your csv file address at the top of bed.py in "initial_file" variable. run the program and then, it will generate the desired dataframe in the current directory as "ecdf.csv"

 Output columns: